 Please remember, all port configuration changes mostly behave like on the original calculator.
 This means when you do this changes with the emulated calculator on, it's the same like when you do this with a real calculator on.
 In many times, this depends on the current state of the calculator, this will work without any problems by doing an automatically calculator warmstart.
 But for the most secure way, switch off the emulated calculator first, please!

-The output volume can be selected with the Volume slider relative to the Master Volume control.
+The output volume can be set with the Volume slider relative to the Windows Master Volume control.

 By default the sound device is set to "Standard Audio", but you can also manually choose the output device.
-The device name is somehow cut since Window Vista, but the method of reading the device name is used for backwards compatibility to older versions of the Operating System.
 When you change the Standard Audio device in the Operating System settings dialog, the internal device numbering may change, and so the manually selected audio device.

 The emulator has the ability to print data to a HP82240A/B printer simulation.
 The data transfer to the printer simulator is done over UDP.
 In this section you can the define the IPv4 address and the port the printer simulator is listening.
 A suitable HP82240B printer simulation can be found here.